-The other option you have is to hire a web designer to help you create the look and layout you want for your WordPress blog, however this can be costly and if you're just starting out, you're probably better off going for a premium WordPress theme to begin with.
+The other option you have is to hire a web designer to help you create a very specific look and layout you want for your WordPress blog, however, this can be costly and if you're just starting out, you're probably better off going for a premium WordPress theme to begin with.

-Check out this post for a more thorough comparison of the two theme providers.
+Check out this post for a more thorough and reliable comparison of the two theme providers mentioned above.

-If you so happen to choose Genesis, here's a quick video on how to install the theme into your new WordPress blog.
-The video is a good 6 years old now, but the process of installing this software hasn't changed a bit.
+If you happen to choose Genesis, here's a quick video tutorial on how to install the theme into your new WordPress blog.
+The video is almost 7 years old now, but the process of installing this software into WordPress hasn't changed at all.

-OK peeps so that's it, you're all set up ready to start blogging like a pro!
+So that is it, you're all set up ready to start blogging like a true pro!

 If you want to learn more about the tools I'm using to grow my blog, check out this page.